gregsadetsky/recurse-rfid-visits/README.md

 ## what is this

-a hardware/software things that lets people attending the [Recurse Center](https://www.recurse.com/) to sign in using their door fob
+a hardware & software project that lets people attending the [Recurse Center](https://www.recurse.com/) to sign in using their door fob

 ## how does it work

-- rfid reader mounted on/around octopus
+- an rfid reader is mounted on a plush octopus
-- rfid reader sends door tag id over usb to raspi
+- the rfid reader sends the door tag id over usb to a raspi
-- raspi pings oauth/main web server
+- the raspi pings the main web server (see source code [here](https://github.com/gregsadetsky/checkintopus))
-- web server responds with audio url to play and if the tag is already known, signs in the person using the hub visits api
+- the web server responds with audio url(s) to play back. if the door tag is already known, the server signs in the person using the [hub visits api](https://github.com/recursecenter/wiki/wiki/Recurse-Center-API#hub-visits).
-- raspi plays audio file over speakers mounted on/around octopus
+- the raspi plays the audio file(s) over speakers mounted on the plush octopus

 ### where is the code

-- oauth web server "checkintopus" is [here](https://github.com/gregsadetsky/checkintopus)
+- the oauth/web/UI server is [here](https://github.com/gregsadetsky/checkintopus)
-- hardware raspberry pi code will be in this repo
+- the hardware raspberry pi code is in this repo

 ## Installation